 You can also use your greenhouse in winter for growing herbs, winter salads and citrus plants, plus sowing early seeds - discover seven projects for a winter greenhouse.

-Insulating your greenhouse with a layer of bubble wrap will give your plants a helping hand through winter, keeping frost at bay while still letting in light.
-But there are several other simple steps you can take to keep in as much heat as possible – here’s our advice.
+Insulating your greenhouse with a layer of bubble wrap will keep frost at bay while still letting in light.
+Find out how to do it, below.

-Reduce your your fuel bills by insulating your greenhouse with bubble insulation wrap.
-It is sold on big rolls – usually 75cm wide – and is available in garden centres or online.
+Bubble insulation wrap is sold on big rolls - usually 75cm wide - and is available in garden centres or online.

 Create 'double glazing'

 Cut the sheets to length but rather than trimming the width, tuck the excess polythene under as an extra layer.
-These keep the polythene away from the glazing, trapping a layer of air between the glass and sheet to reduce heat loss – like double glazing.
+This keeps the polythene away from the glazing, trapping a layer of air between the glass and sheet to reduce heat loss – like double glazing.